archeofoss/archeofoss2020/index.md

 **[09/09/2020]**

-Published the definitive schedule of the workshops, both in the main [programme page](./programme) and in the [workshop dedicated page](./workshops).
+Published the definitive schedule of the workshops, available both at the main [programme page](./programme) and at the [workshops’ dedicated page](./workshops).

-Remember that workshops can be booked on [Eventbrite](https://www.eventbrite.it/o/archeofoss-31023076975).
+Remember that workshops can be booked on [Eventbrite](https://www.eventbrite.it/o/archeofoss-31023076975), since tge number of the available seets is limited.
 Hurry up!

 **[26/08/2020]**